dance and arts journalism

 An archive of 25 years of British dance

-Most of the dance innovators who had enriched and diversified the landscape in the previous quarter-century were finding the road harder, and Britain's standing as a primary host for the great foreign modernists was being shaken by economic winds.
+Most of the innovators who had enriched and diversified the landscape in the previous quarter-century were finding the road harder, and Britain's standing as a primary host for the great foreign modernists was being shaken by economic winds.
 The toll of the dead over the period includes the creative giants of American modern dance, headed by Merce Cunningham and Pina Bausch, and the final survivors of the birth years of British and US ballet.

-The sheer volume of my coverage also reflects the Daily Telegraph's unstinting attitude to communicating performing arts as part of its reader package in much of the period.
-This in itself marks an era now past - independent of the Covid pandemic's ominous effects.
+The sheer volume of my coverage also reflects the Telegraph's unstinting attitude to communicating performing arts as part of its reader package in much of the period.
+That in itself marks a passing era – independent of the Covid pandemic's ominous effects.
 I know myself how important in my enjoyment of dance other chroniclers are, with their opinions and eyeviews on points in time, and it's in that spirit that I have assembled this archive.
 All views were mine at the time – I wonder what I would think now.

 I am an arts journalist and Russianist historian of news background and musical training.
-I was the 's dance critic for 15 years (1993-2008) and their dance obituarist to this day, and ’s dance critic for two years (2014-16).
+I was the 's dance critic for 15 years (1993-2008), and their dance obituarist to this day, and ’s dance critic for two years (2014-16).

 In 2009 I designed, launched and site-managed the award-winning critics’ site (named Best Specialist Journalism Site in the 2012 Online Media Awards), spending three years as a founding director and its dance editor, and I remain an occasional reviewer.
 My broadcasting includes a dozen years as the dance critic for the BBC Radio 2 Friday arts show, and a Radio 4 documentary on Mona Inglesby's International Ballet.

 I trained as a pianist, singer and violist at the Royal College of Music, London, and gained an MA in Russian Studies at University College, London in 2014.